 Consult “Stars” (Melville electronic catalogue) or the Video Collection numeric catalogue for specific titles: http://www.library.stonybrook.edu/

 A most recently acquired documentary in their collection is "Imaging Mina" a story-driven documentary of Peruvian boxer, Mauro Mina.
 Films borrowed from the Office can be taken out for a max of three (3) business days, however, if extensions are needed, they will be evaluated based on purpose and availability.
-By using the films provided by the Office of Diversity and Affirmative Action you agree to return them in a timely manner and in functional condition.
+By using the films provided by the Office of Institutional Diversity and Equity you agree to return them in a timely manner and in functional condition.
 If not returned, lost, stolen, or damaged you guarantee that your office will replace said film.

 For additional information, visit ODAA: http://www.stonybrook.edu/diversity/resources/films.html